elec327/elec327.github.io/lab6/index.md

 **Specific Requirements** It is not enough to just vary the PWM levels as many of you did for Lab 5.
-Different colors have different perceptual brightnesses, and many of you also noted that the perceptual variation in brightness from 0 to 50% duty cycle is much larger than 50% to 100%. __You will be graded on whether your colors go through a perceptually-nice rainbow.__ Be prepared to modify your code to sweep through the possible range of temperatures automatically for visualization purposes.
+Different colors have different perceptual brightnesses, and many of you also noted that the perceptual variation in brightness from 0 to 50% duty cycle is much larger than 50% to 100%. **The point of this exercise is to recognize that when you see an LED-based UI, thought has gone into choosing the drive levels to achieve colors which are mixtures of the primary LEDs to account for differing brightness and different __perceptual__ brightnesses (e.g., of green.** __You will be graded on whether your colors go through a perceptually-nice rainbow.__ Be prepared to modify your code to sweep through the possible range of temperatures automatically for visualization purposes.
 You must demo your actual device **working from battery power**.
 Note that this will mean different currents flowing through the LED than when driven from USB power!

 **Your code should be well commented and modular!**